Disability Service Feedback & Complaints Procedures

 - Name, address, contact telephone number and e-mail address (if available).

-- Whether you were looking for access to College buildings, services or information?
+- Whether you were looking for access to College buildings, supports or information?

 - What location/ department / section of Trinity College Dublin did you deal with – example Admissions/ The Library/ Accommodation Office?